facebookincubator/ForgeArmory/ttps/cloud/aws/iam/enumerate-iam/README.md

    latest AWS API endpoints.

 1. **Run enumerate-iam**: This step runs the enumerate-iam script using the provided AWS credentials.

-1. **Cleanup**: If `cleanup` is set to true, this step will uninstall the Python packages required by the enumerate-iam tool and clean up the cloned repository.
+Unless `--no-cleanup` is specified, the cleanup step will uninstall the Python packages required by the `enumerate-iam` tool and clean up the cloned repository.

 1. **Check Detection**: If `detect` is set to true, this step will look for specific API calls in the CloudTrail logs within a certain time